sg893052/sonic-buildimage/L2/L2_Traceroute/L2_Traceroute.md

 # 1 Introduction and Scope

 Trace-L2 can trace all the L2 traffic paths for a given VLAN or to a particular destination device in the given VLAN.
-The destination device is identified based on its IP, DNS name or unicast-MAC.
+The destination device is identified based on its unicast-IP, DNS name or unicast-MAC.
 The main use of the Trace-L2 feature is to provide flexibility to administrators to determine the L2 paths in a L2 topology.
 Trace-L2 is a proprietary feature and it cannot interop with any other vendors.
 FYI, cisco has its own proprietary L2-traceroute.

 # 2 Requirements Overview